-Third, PLS factors from American real activity groups and financial variable groups explain variations in the KRW/USD real exchange rate as well as those from entire predictors.
+groups explain variations in the KRW/USD real exchange rate similarly well.
 On the other hand, the contribution of PLS Korean factors mostly stem from that of PLS Korean financial sector factors.
+PLS real Korean factors explain less than 10% of variations jointly even when 12 factors are utilized.